 When you dispose of PFIC stock, the above foreign tax credit rules apply only to the part of the gain that, without regard to section 1291, would be treated under section 1248 as a dividend.
 Line 16e.
-This amount is the aggregate increase in tax and is included on your tax return as additional taxes.
+This amount is the total increase in tax and is included on your tax return as additional taxes.

-For individuals, include the amount as part of the total for Form 1040, line 44.
-Check box c on line 44 and enter "1291TAX" in the entry space for that box.
+For individuals, include the amount as part of the total for Form 1040, line 11a.
+Check box 3 on line 11a and enter "1291TAX" in the entry space for that box.